 6.2 Each party agrees to use the Confidential Information only for the purpose of performing its obligations under this Agreement and the SOWs or to make use of the Services and Deliverables.

 6.3 Each party agrees that (i) the other party may be irreparably injured and entitled to seek equitable relief and (ii) equitable relief is not exclusive of other remedies to which the non-breaching party may be entitled at law.

+6.4 The receiving party will promptly notify the disclosing party of any unauthorized disclosure, in accordance with any applicable privacy laws and regulations.

-6.4 AcctTwo will maintain a commercially reasonable data security program, which will include reasonable technical, organizational and security measures designed to protect against the destruction, loss, unavailability, unauthorized access or alteration of Customer data in the possession or under the control of AcctTwo.
+6.5 AcctTwo will maintain a commercially reasonable data security program, which will include reasonable technical, organizational and security measures designed to protect against the destruction, loss, unavailability, unauthorized access or alteration of Customer data in the possession or under the control of AcctTwo.
 AcctTwo will promptly inform Customer of any relevant Customer data breaches under this Agreement.